-Maurice is a hockey administrator with over 12 years of experience in managing hockey organizations.
-He began managing finances with local youth organizations in 2006; served as Managing Director of New England District (USA Hockey) from 2015-2019 as well as various operational and financial roles over the years at the local, regional, state and multi-state (district) levels.
-His operational experience includes everything from parent /player communications, webmaster, game scheduling, ice scheduling, scheduling officials, budgeting and finance as well league representation and overall governance.
-A regular attendee of USA Hockey National Meetings (June Congress and January Winter Meeting) since 2012 as well as Tier III Junior/ Junior Council meetings.
+Maurice is a hockey administrator with over 15 years of experience in managing hockey organizations.
+Maurice is currently on the Executive Board of the Eastern Hockey League, serving as the EHL Treasurer, he is also a member of the USA Hockey Junior Council.
+He began managing finances with local youth organizations in 2006; served as Managing Director of New England District (USA Hockey) from 2015-2019 , Vermont Affiliate President from 2013-2015 as well as other hockey roles.
+His operational experience includes everything from broadcast play-by-play, communications, webmaster, game scheduling, ice scheduling, scheduling officials, budgeting and finance as well league representation and overall governance.

 Maurice has his Master of Science Degree in Electrical Engineering from Manhattan College, Riverdale, NY.

 Jim Mosso graduated from Fitchburg with a bachelor's degree in exercise and sport science and is a certified strength and conditioning specialist.
 He began his junior hockey coaching career with the Jr. Flyers U18 Tier 1 Elite and MJHL teams.
 Then, he became head coach of the Hartford Jr. Wolfpack (EHL).
 His first season with the Vermont Lumberjacks he was awarded 2016 EHL Coach of the Year.

 Coach Lowry has over 25 years of coaching experience and is former college player at Boston College and then the University of New England.
 In addition to Premier Head Coach, Coach Lowry will also have the role of being an Assistant Coach of the EHL team, as well as running both the team video and 1-on-1 video sessions with all players to further their individual development.
 Coach Lowry has a very in-depth knowledge on all facets of the game.
 Jack is in charge of enhancing the development and designing skills sessions for players within the organization.